googleapis/artman/docs/installing.rst

 1. Install Armin Ronacher's `pipsi`_.
-This is a tool for installing scripts on your machine without touching system Python and without having to worry about the script's virutal environment.
+This is a tool for installing scripts on your machine without touching system Python and without having to worry about the script's virtual environment.
 In other words, it is the correct tool for exactly this problem.

    .. code-block:: bash